impromptuRong/hd_wsi/README.md

-# Histological based Patch Segmentatin, Whole Slide Nuclei Segmentation and TME Feature Extraction Pipeline

 ![QBRC logo](assets/qbrc.jpeg)

-Author: **Ruichen Rong** (ruichen.rong@utsouthwestern.edu)
+# Histological based Whole Slide Nuclei Segmentation and TME Feature Extraction Pipeline

 ## Introduction
 This pipeline is designed for image patch and whole slide level nuclei detection, segmentation and TME feature extraction.
-The pipeline contains three components.
+The pipeline uses `HD-Yolo` algorithm by default for real-time nuclei segmentation cross the whole slide and utilize the results for TME feature analysis.
+There are four components in this repo.

 The first component (`run_patch_inference.py`) runs a pretrained object detection/segmentation model on image patchs and outputs nuclei locations, types and masks.
 This process can be done in realtime and is integrated into our realtime deepzom server.